Read about specific examples of GSP: health

 Systems of social welfare and social protection—long envisioned as local or national-level phenomena—are adapting to this increasingly transnational world.
 But the fundamental question remains – how will people be protected and provided for outside the traditional framework of the nation-state, given widespread neoliberal restructuring, precarious employment, and economic crisis?
 We do not know enough about the new kinds of social safety nets, or lack thereof, that are emerging in response to these dynamics.
 A necessary and important next step is to map these new institutional arrangements and to begin to assess who they protect and who they leave out.
 What are sending states doing to protect emigrants and what are receiving states doing to deal with long-term non-citizens?
 What kinds of cooperative, bi-lateral, multi-lateral or global arrangements are taking shape?
 In a nutshell, how do issues of welfare and social protection interact with social inclusion, integration, and relations between migrant communities and host societies?
 Researchers know a great deal about the dynamics of transnational families and about community development efforts carried out across borders by hometown associations.
 These research strands must now be brought into conversation with work on how health, education, senior care, and basic social security are also changing as increasing numbers choose or are forced to live their lives across borders.

-Download the Global Social Protections framing paper here.
+Download the draft Global Social Protections framing paper here.